-Shri Mangesh temple is one of the largest and best places to visit in Goa.
+Shri Mangesh temple is one of the best places to visit in Goa.
 People like to visit it very often.
 It located at 1 km from the capital Panaji.
 The lore associated with the place is fascinating.
 According to it, once Lord Shiva was playing dice with his wife Parvati and lost everything.
-He then came to Goa.
+Then he came to Goa.
 When Parvati came to search for him, he disguised himself as a tiger to scare her.
 In fright, Parvati uttered, “Trahi mam Grisha” meaning “O Lord of Mountains, help me!”.

 Shiva then returned to his real form and left with her.
 The phrase ‘mam Grisha’ is responsible for the name ‘Manguesh’ used for Shiva.
 The place always filled with pilgrims who never get wearied.
 Many points of interest in the temple will attract your mind.
 Hindu pilgrims who come to visit Goa tourist places always come here time and again.

 Salim Ali Bird Sanctuary is an estuarine habitat making it one of the best places to visit in Goa.
 The local migratory birds can be found here along with various other species of insects and reptiles.
 The name is in honor of Dr. Salim Ali, a prominent ornithologist of India.